Cousin Steve-O’s “Double Smash Burger”

 - 1 stick Butter (we may, or may not, use it all…)

-- 1 small, white onion (or medium, white onion, if you like onion, maybe even a large white onion if you're feeding the whole office – but make sure the onions are of the white variety, as they have the strongest flavor)
+- 1 small White Onion (or medium, if you like onion, maybe even a large one if you're feeding the whole office – but make sure the onions are of the white variety, as they have the strongest flavor)

-- 4 – slices of American cheese (using any other cheese is un-American, and anything Un-American is un-acceptable – per Steve-O)
+- 4 slices American Cheese (using any other cheese is un-American)

 - Miracle Whip + Texas Pete (mix it to taste – Why?
 Because it elevates the "tangy zip")